“The best way to find yourself is to lose yourself in the service of others.” ~ Mahatma Ghandi

 Accommodation and Meals

-Volunteer houses, guest houses and hostel accommodations include room, 3 meals a day, shared or private bathroom and purified water.
+Volunteer and guest houses includes room, 3 meals a day, shared or private bathroom and purified water.
 Any special dietary needs can be arranged.
 The type of food served in each mission will depend on the country and culture.

-Click here to sign up for upcoming dental mission trips.
+Click here to sign up for upcoming mission trips.